-FGM 100 Equipment and Firearm Safety This course develops a basic understanding of the safe operation and maintenance of equipment commonly used by Conservation Rangers and Wildlife Technicians.
+FGM 100 Equipment and Firearm Safety Develops a basic understanding of the safe operation and maintenance of equipment commonly used by Conservation Rangers and Wildlife technicians.
 Topics include equipment descriptions and use, use of power equipment, use of heavy machinery, firearm and boating safety.

-FGM 101 Hunting Preserve and Lodge Management This course develops a basic understanding in the general management activities of a hunting preserve, as well as, an introduction to lodge management.
+FGM 101 Hunting Preserve and Lodge Management Develops a basic understanding in the general management activities of a hunting preserve, as well as, an introduction to lodge management.
 Emphasis will be placed on personnel management, general book and record keeping, and hospitality and marketing techniques.

-FGM 102 Harvested Game Handling and Processing This course develops a basic understanding in the proper handling techniques of harvested game, as well as, general techniques used to process harvested game.
+FGM 102 Harvested Game Handling and Processing Develops a basic understanding in the proper handling techniques of harvested game, as well as, general techniques used to process harvested game.
 Emphasis will be placed on field dressing, transporting, and storage of harvested game.
 Processing of game for human consumption will also be introduced.

-FGM 103 Environmental Law This course studies the Acts and regulations governing resource management, as well as, the policies and procedures of enforcement.
-Emphasis will be placed on interpreting and enforcing environmental, fishing, wildlife, and forestry regulations and Acts.
+FGM 103 Environmental Law Studies the acts and regulations governing resource management, as well as, the policies and procedures of enforcement.
+Emphasis will be placed on interpreting and enforcing environmental, fishing, wildlife, and forestry regulations and acts.

-FGM 104 Aquatic Ecosystems Management This course studies the Acts and regulations governing resource management, as well as, the policies and procedures of enforcement.
-Emphasis will be placed on interpreting and enforcing environmental, fishing, wildlife, and forestry regulations and Acts.
+FGM 104 Aquatic Ecosystems Management Studies the acts and regulations governing resource management, as well as, the policies and procedures of enforcement.
+Emphasis will be placed on interpreting and enforcing environmental, fishing, wildlife, and forestry regulations and acts.

-FGM 105 Managing Forests for Wildlife and Diversity This course provides an analysis of the principles and practices related to the management of forested ecosystems for wildlife diversity.
+FGM 105 Managing Forests for Wildlife and Diversity Provides an analysis of the principles and practices related to the management of forested ecosystems for wildlife diversity.
 Habitat management at the landscape and stand level will be emphasized.
 Habitat management through the use of environmentally sound silvicultural practices and wildlife enhancement techniques will be studied.

-FGM 106 Field Orientation and Measurements This course will introduce the student to measurements and mapping techniques used by professionals in the fish and game field.
+FGM 106 Field Orientation and Measurements Introduces the student to measurements and mapping techniques used by professionals in the fish and game field.
 Emphasis will be placed on the interpretation of aerial photographs, map generation, field measurements, and GPS work.

-FGM 107 Vertebrate Identification This course will emphasize techniques in the identification of local vertebrate species.
-Emphasis will be placed on the major taxa of vertebrates and the special anatomical, morphological, behavioral, and ecological features that characterize each group.
+FGM 107 Vertebrate Identification Emphasizes techniques in the identification of local vertebrate species.
+Emphasis will be placed on the major taxonomies of vertebrates and the special anatomical, morphological, behavioral, and ecological features that characterize each group.

-FGM 108 Physiology and Nutrition of Vertebrates This course will explain the usefulness and application of physiological principles and techniques in the management of wildlife populations.
+FGM 108 Physiology and Nutrition of Vertebrates Explain the usefulness and application of physiological principles and techniques in the management of wildlife populations.
 Emphasis will be placed on reproduction, nutrition, environmental contaminants, and genetics.
 Species native to Georgia will be studied in depth.

-FGM 109 Introduction to Population Dynamics and Management This course provides an analysis of principles governing conservation and management of game and non-game vertebrates.
+FGM 109 Intorduction to Population Dynamics and Management Provides an analysis of principles governing conservation and management of game and non-game vertebrates.
 The history of game and non-game vertebrate management and current sound management techniques will be emphasized.
 Basic techniques of managing fish and wildlife populations will be studied.

-FGM 110 Applied Population Dynamics and Management This course will introduce advanced techniques used to manage local wildlife populations.
-Both game and non-game species will be studied.
+FGM 110 Applied Population Dynamics and Management Introduces advanced techniques used to manage local wildlife populations.
+Both game and nongame species will be studied.
 This course will also develop management and laboratory techniques used to assess wildlife populations for health.

-FGM 111 Fish and Game Management Project This course will focus on the student's ability to make wise management decisions and express them in the form of a written management plan.
+FGM 111 Fish and Game Management Project Focuses on the student's ability to make wise management decisions and express them in the form of a written management plan.
 Topics include, hunting preserve management, interpretation of field data, management plan formulation, and management plan presentation.